Concerning Fundamental Groups of Locally Connected Subsets of the Plane: Abstract

 \section{Abstract}

 We show that every homomorphism from a one-dimensional Peano continuum to a planar Peano continuum is induced by a continuous map up to conjugation.
-We then prove that the topological structure of the space of points at which a planar Peano continuum is not semi-locally simply connected is determined solely by algebraic information contained in its fundamental group.
+We then prove that the topological structure of the space of points at which a planar Peano continuum is not semi-locally simply connected is determined solely by the algebraic structure of its fundamental group.
 Furthermore, we demonstrate how to reconstruct the topological structure of the space of points at which a planar Peano continuum is not semi-locally simply connected using only the subgroup lattice of its fundamental group.